terrancelaw/MAQUI/README.md

 Events and record attributes are stored respectively in [event.csv](https://github.com/terrancelaw/MAQUI/blob/master/data/events.csv) and [recordAttributes.csv](https://github.com/terrancelaw/MAQUI/blob/master/data/recordAttributes.csv) in the [data folder](https://github.com/terrancelaw/MAQUI/tree/master/data).
 For [event.csv](https://github.com/terrancelaw/MAQUI/blob/master/data/events.csv), the header should be in the format "ID,time,[a list of event attributes]".
 Time should be in the format "2015-05-01 00:43:28".
 For [recordAttributes.csv](https://github.com/terrancelaw/MAQUI/blob/master/data/recordAttributes.csv), the header should be "ID,[a list of record attributes]" *(if there are no record attributes, simply keep ID to be a unique list of ID and omit the list of record attributes)*.
 The character "=" should not appear in any attribute values.

+The current prototype should work fine for data sets that contain 100,000 to 200,000 events and a few hundreds event types for an attribute.
+We are working on making MAQUI more scalable:)

 ## Contact

 Please contact [Terrance Law](https://terrancelaw.github.io) for any comments and issues running the system.